 After declining through the recession, Massachusetts' economy is showing signs of steady recovery.
-Unemployment rates fell to 7.3% in October according to the Bureau of Labor Statistics, after peaking at 9.0% through most of 2010.
-The commonwealth estimates that the rate fell to 7% in November with 5,000 jobs added.
-The rate remains below the national average of 8.6%, and employment growth has been strong relative to other states throughout the recovery.
-A recent hearing on the fiscal 2013 consensus revenue estimate indicates a steady but modest pace of economic recovery by Global Insight, Moody's Economy.com, and the New England Economic Partnership.
+Unemployment rates fell to 7% in November 2011 according to the Bureau of Labor Statistics, after peaking at 9% through most of 2010.
+The rate remains below the national average of 8.5%, and employment growth has been strong relative to other states throughout the recovery.
+Based on the pace of job growth to date, IHS Global insight Inc. projects that employment will reach its pre-recession peak in the second half of 2013.
 In our view, the commonwealth's economic fundamentals and key anchors, which are centered on higher education, technology, and health care, should contribute to positive economic growth prospects over time.